Henry’s been in touch with something that can be a bit tricky, model train signals.

 Brian – the HOn3 guy – Knysna RSA”

 What a clever lot you all are.
-Some great tips today – a big thanks to Rob, John, Brian and Henry.
+Some great tips today – and a big thanks to Rob, John, and Brian too.

 Please do keep ’em coming, and if you’d like to make a start on your own masterpiece, the Beginner’s Guide is here.